marcuslavagnole/mixture_regression_smsn/README.md

 Repository with R routines used in:
-**Flexible robust mixture regression modeling**, REVSTAT, Statistical Journal, 20(1), 101-115, 2022.
+**Flexible robust mixture regression modeling**, REVSTAT - Statistical Journal, 20(1), 101-115, 2022.

 - **MCMC_MixReg_SkewNormal.R** : MCMC routine for the mixture of regressions based on the skew-normal distribution;
 - **MCMC_MixReg_SkewT.R** : MCMC routine for the mixture of regressions based on the skew-t distribution;